HaydenBelanger/assemblylinemachines/docs/walkthrough/chap2.md

 !!! note inline end

-    The gearbox will **ONLY** comsume empowered coal and it's upgrades as a valid fuel source.
+    The gearbox will **ONLY** consume empowered coal and it's upgrades as a valid fuel source.
 Coal and Charcoal will not work inside without a Fuel Compatibility upgrade.

 1. Fuel slot